Maples7/vscode-terminal-inplace/README.md

 OR

 1. Open the Extensions tab in [Visual Studio Code](https://code.visualstudio.com/)
-2. Type `terminal-inplace` to find the extension
+2. Type `Terminal In Place` to find the extension
 3. Click the `Install` button, then the `Enable` button

 ## LICENSE